GiorgosKarantonis/PuppetGAN/README.md

 * The original architecture performs the disentanglement only in the synthetic domain and this ability is passed to the real domain through implicitly. *The disentanglement *Roid* takes advantage of the CycleGAN model and performs the disentanglement in the translations of the synthetic images passing the ability explicitly to the real domain.*

-* The attribute cycle *Roids* act in a similar way, but they instead force the attributes, other that the Attribute of Interest, of the cross-domain translations to be as precise as possible.
+* The attribute cycle *Roids* act in a similar way, but they instead force the attributes, other that the *Attribute of Interest*, of the cross-domain translations to be as precise as possible.

 <p align="center">
   <img src="https://github.com/GiorgosKarantonis/images/blob/master/PuppetGAN/roid_dis.png" width="25%">